 Facebook’s business heavily relies on viral marketing, which involves word-of-mouth promotion.
-For example, because of persuasion from friends, new members create accounts on the company’s social networking website.
-Viral marketing is a critical success factor relevant in the marketing mix and the social network’s international popularity.
-Direct marketing also contributes to the company’s business success.
-For example, the firm directly recommends advertising campaigns to Facebook page owners, such as businesses and other organizations.
-This tactic involves showing samples of display advertisements to page owners to persuade them to pay for advertisements on the social media website and mobile apps.
-In addition, the company advertises its online social network through various display advertisement networks, including Google’s.
-Moreover, public relations activities linked to Facebook’s corporate social responsibility programs promote the brand and such social media services around the world.
-This component of the marketing mix shows that viral marketing supports business success despite the moderate force of competitive rivalry determined in the Porter’s Five Forces analysis of Facebook Inc.
+Because of persuasion from friends, new members create accounts on the company’s social network.
+Viral marketing is a critical success factor relevant to the marketing mix and the social network’s international popularity.
+Direct marketing also promotes Meta’s business.
+For example, the firm directly recommends advertising services to Facebook page owners, such as businesses and other organizations.
+This tactic involves showing samples of display advertisements to page owners to persuade them to pay for advertising campaigns on the social network.
+In addition, Meta advertises its services through various display advertisement networks, including Google’s ad network.
+Moreover, public relations activities linked to Facebook’s (Meta’s) corporate social responsibility programs promote the company’s brand and services.
+This component of the marketing mix shows that viral marketing supports business success despite the moderate force of competitive rivalry determined in the Five Forces analysis of Facebook (Meta).

 Facebook employs a combination of pricing strategies.
 In this component of the marketing mix, the company’s strategies for price points and price ranges are considered.
-The company uses the following pricing strategies for its online display advertising service:
+Meta uses the following pricing strategies:

 - Market-oriented pricing